 ORIC Pharmaceuticals to Participate in the Oppenheimer 33rd Annual Healthcare Conference

-/EIN News/ -- SOUTH SAN FRANCISCO, Calif. and SAN DIEGO, March 06, 2023 (GLOBE NEWSWIRE) -- ORIC Pharmaceuticals, Inc. (Nasdaq: ORIC), a clinical stage oncology company focused on developing treatments that address mechanisms of therapeutic resistance, today announced that management will participate in a fireside chat at the Oppenheimer 33rd Annual Healthcare Conference on Monday, March 13, 2023, at 2:00 p.m.
+SOUTH SAN FRANCISCO, Calif. and SAN DIEGO, March 06, 2023 (GLOBE NEWSWIRE) -- ORIC Pharmaceuticals, Inc. ORIC, a clinical stage oncology company focused on developing treatments that address mechanisms of therapeutic resistance, today announced that management will participate in a fireside chat at the Oppenheimer 33rd Annual Healthcare Conference on Monday, March 13, 2023, at 2:00 p.m.
 ET.

 The live webcast of the discussion will be available through the investor section of the company's website at www.oricpharma.com.
 Replays of the webcasts will be available for 90 days following the event.